 - The connection between the breach of duty and the injury

-Again, it's critical to understand it must be shown the property owner had a responsibility to take steps that would to ensure people of the premises would not suffer harm.
-In order to pursue compensation, the person who was injured has to provide sufficient evidence the property owner was negligent in fulfilling their legal duty, and their negligence directly caused their injury.
+Again, it's critical to understand that the property owner had a responsibility to take steps to ensure people of the premises would not suffer harm.
+To pursue compensation, the injured person has to provide sufficient evidence that the property owner was negligent in fulfilling their legal duty, and their negligence directly caused their injury.

 - The owner placed the object or substance on the floor

 - The owner knew it was there but negligently failed to remove it